Middlesex Centre: Ilderton

 Ilderton is home to a district fire station (As of March 31, 2014 - Emergency calls are answered by the Strathroy-Caradoc Police Service in nearby Strathroy, ending a decades long agreement with the nearby City of London.), Police Services are provided under contract with the OPP Middlesex County detachment.
 EMS/Ambulance Medical Services are provided by Station 14 in North West London, (approximately five minutes from Ilderton).
 The village houses a seniors apartment complex, a restaurant, two convenience stores, two gas stations, and a garage, a DIY Car Wash, 24-hour fitness facility, three hair salons, florist, computer sales and repair business, a county library, medical centre, a nature trail, two pizza businesses, and three parks - one of which contains a splash pad for children, and numerous home businesses.
 As the community is surrounded mainly by agricultural land, industry in the area is mostly farming.

 The Ilderton Fair is one of the largest country fairs in Southern Ontario and brings huge crowds to the village every fall.
 The fall parade can take over an hour to go by and the events at the fairground and arena entertain young and old alike all weekend.
 At other times of the year the fairgrounds host many agricultural and equine events, the arena is home to sporting events year-round and is the focus for local hockey through the fall to spring.
-Alongside the arena is the famous Ilderton Curling Club, with what is reputed to be the best ice around.
-Its many members, guests and visiting teams make it a busy 4-sheet surface and its luxurious bar overlooking the ice provides a convivial venue for after-game relaxation.
+Alongside the arena is the Ilderton Curling Club.
+It has a 4-sheet surface and a bar overlooking the ice.
 During the winter Ilderton becomes a hub for snow-mobilers as there are several trails which pass through or close by plus the availability of fuel for both machines and riders.

 Ilderton is the hometown of ice dancer Scott Moir, who captured Gold with partner Tessa Virtue at the 2010 Winter Olympic Games in Vancouver, British Columbia.
 The pair also earned two silver medals at the 2014 Winter Olympic Games in Sochi, Russia and two gold medals at the 2018 Winter Olympic Games in PyeongChang, South Korea.
 They are the most decorated Figure Skaters in Olympic history.

-Ilderton is also the hometown of Toronto Marlies forward #10 Matt Read and North Bay Battalion #16 Owen Van Steensel.
+Ilderton is also the hometown of former NHL forward Matt Read.